-If rustic living room ideas are your aesthetic, then the industrial trend is for you.
+If brown living room ideas appeal, then the industrial trend is for you.

 There’s nothing too finished about industrial-style furniture – it’s rough hewn and features beautiful natural wood which is often reclaimed, repurposed or salvaged.
 Knots, uneven grain, markings and divots are celebrated, and the more weathered the finish the better.